 A current liability, in the accounting context, falls under the broad category of liabilities, which are the financial obligations of a company to another entity.
 In other words, if a company has partaken in any transaction that has led another entity to have economic or monetary expectations from such an organisation, it can be considered as a liability.

-Financial obligations or economic expectations which a company is expected to meet within one year are known as current liabilities.
+Financial obligations or economic expectations that a company is expected to meet within one year are known as current liabilities.
 However, in a broader accounting context, this time frame is not regarded as one year but one business cycle.

 Hence, even if an operating cycle extends beyond one year, it shall be considered as the time frame based on which liabilities of a company are categorised.